 While artists like SZA, dvsn, Jhené Aiko, and SiR are pioneering the genre today, R&B arguably had its heyday at the turn of the century.
 With the growth of online platforms such as Youtube and Spotify, revisiting your favorite throwback jams has never been easier.

-For those looking to get their nostalgic juices following, check out our list of the best R&B love songs from the early 2000s below.
+For those looking to get their nostalgic juices following, check out our list of the best 2000s love songs below.

 Amerie – “Why Don’t We Fall in Love”